unsw-restech/unsw-restech.github.io/docs/help_support/glossary.md

 ### Walltime

-In HPC, walltime is the amount of time that you will be allocated when your job runs.
-If your jobs runs longer than the walltime, it will be killed by the [Job Scheduler](./#job-scheduler).
-It is used by the scheduler for helping allocate resources onto servers.
-On **Katana** it is also used to determine which [Queue](./#queue) your job will end up in.
+Om HPC systems like Katana, walltime is the amount of time that you will be allocated when your job runs.
+If your job runs longer than the walltime, it will be killed by the [Job Scheduler](./#job-scheduler) to free up resources for one of the waiting jobs.
+Walltiime is one of the factors used by the scheduler to decide when your job will run.
+On **Katana** it Walltime is also used to determine which [Queue](./#queue) your job will be assigned to.
 The shorter the walltime, the more opportunity your job has to run which in turn means that it will start sooner.
-In short it's harder to find 100 hours of aviable time than it is to find 12 hours.
+In short, running a job with a walltime of 12 hours is easier than running a job will a walltime of 100 hours.
+It is imprtant to note rhat youur job will be scheduled based on the walltime that you have requested and not how long your job takes to run.